therealfakemoot/perminator/README.md

 | d   | directories |
 | a   | all file types |

+The file type directive is immediately followed by a 4 digit octal number reperesenting the [file mode](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation) desired for matching files.
+[This](http://permissions-calculator.org/) is a helpful utility to calculate desired values.

-Furthermore, rules are applied in the order they are loaded from the configuration.
+Finally, rules are applied in the order they are loaded from the configuration.
 Higher priority or more specific rules should be placed closer to the top of the config file.

 Example: